-To establish Roxaco Land's property continued growth, management is expanding land development in Nasugbu, Batangas through raw land sale and joint venture and partnerships with other real estate players.
+To establish Roxaco Land's property continued growth, management is pursuing land development in Nasugbu, Batangas through raw land sale and joint venture and partnerships with other real estate players.
 It successfully transitioned most of its RAHC budget hotel rooms from quarantine facilities into regular travel but faces competitive pricing pressure from other players.
 The Group's luxury wellness Anya Resort in Tagaytay offered new dishes by acclaimed Chef Chelle Gonzales in its premier restaurant Samira.
 It also expanded its spa offer.
+Through its world-class facilities and multi-awarded service excellence provided to guests, Anya has been nominated for the prestigious 2022 World Luxury Hotel Awards.

 Amidst the commodity price shock as an aftermath of the Russia-Ukraine conflict, coconut cream, VCO, and concentrated water concentrate demand remained steady.
 RSAI participated in exhibits and visited existing and potential customers to take advantage of the sustained rise in demand of non-dairy alternatives in major markets in North America, Europe, and Asia Pacific.
 The plant requires additional financing for machine repairs, capacity enhancement, quality equipment, and CNO/copra and inflation-induced higher production cost.